8bitkick/ArduinoHost/README.md

 Enables a BBC Micro to view an Arduino as a file system host over a serial connection.

 Arduino connects to wifi, enabling the BBC Micro to mount a .ssd DFS disc image over the Internet.
+Using HTTP range requests it is possible to download just the catalogue information bytes, and the subsequently just the bytes relevant to a specified file.

 ## Setup
 Connect an Arduino MKR1000, running the sketch in this repository, to a BBC Micro running the UPURSFS client ROM.